waffl3ss/GoKnock/README.md

 go mod tidy
 go build
 ```

+### v0.8 QoL and Fixes
+- Teams enumeration was having some issues, that is now fixed.
+- OneDrive enumeration broke again, but now using a headless browser to get the tenant name, or you can provide the tenant name manually by going to https://tenantidlookup.com and getting the first value of the .onmicrosoft.com line
+- Progress bar implemented and working.
+- Removed the Legacy Skype option, as its no longer useful.
+- General QoL improvements to ensure valid functionality.
+- Im no longer providing the binaries... if you cant build it, dont use it.

 ### v0.5 Tenant Lookup Fixes
 - Implemented a new way to find the tenant name.
 Should be much better at actually getting the tenant name now.